ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 #### Example: Deleting a prefix filter
 {: #deleting-prefix-filters-cli-example}

-This is an example of deleting a prefix filter using the CLI.
+This is an example of deleting a prefix filter from the CLI.

 ```sh
 ibmcloud tg pfd 9f559c43-63f4-4da5-b312-b525a8dce185 6c1bdc19-4adb-4760-8cdc-ef3b74b626f7 b4dbe0a6-c52d-4128-cc32-6f53d86bc82b